moscowjh/reflections/Lesson3_Reflection.md

 #### Why might you want to always pull changes manually rather than having Git automatically stay up-to-date with your remote repository?

 Because as developer, you need to decide when the next logical increment of your project is complete: for instance, if functionality is complete or a bug is fixed.
 If changes were pulled automatically, you would likely get changes that would not run properly

+#### Describe the differences between forks, clones, and branches.
+When would you use one instead of another?

+Clone is a copy of a GIT repository whether that repository is local or remote.
+A fork is a clone on Github of another Github repo.
+When you fork a Github repo, you can change the fork, but not the original without a pull request.
+A branch is a copy of a repo that is kept within that repo in order to keep certain changes isolated from each other.